vranki/hemppa/README.md

 If enabled, Jitsi calls created with Matrix clients will be sent as text messages to rooms, allowing non-matrix users to join them.

-Note: Currently supports only calls placed from Element Web.
-Android version sends different messages and has not yet been reverse engineered.

 ### Mastodon

 Send toots to Mastodon.
 You can login to Mastodon with the bot and toot with it.